vaguiarpulido/kMM/README.md

 #Author information

 This project has been developed as part of ongoing research at the Bioinformatics Research Group (BioRG) from Florida International University (FIU).
 This group is headed by Prof. Giri Narasimhan.
-The C++ code was programmed by Vanessa Aguiar-Pulido (Ph.D. in Computer Science) and the Cuda code by Trevor Cickosvki (Ph.D. in Computer Science).
+The C++ code was programmed by Vanessa Aguiar-Pulido (Ph.D. in Computer Science) and Giri Narasimhan (Ph.D. in Computer Science), and the Cuda code by Trevor Cickosvki (Ph.D. in Computer Science).